mfxod/LIRI-Node-App/README.md

 # LIRI-Node-App
 A command line node app that queries APIs to return data to the user.

-APIs used:
-  Spotify
-  Bands in Town
+APIs used: Spotify, Bands in Town, OMDB
-  OMDB

-NPM packages used:
+NPM packages used: Axios, Node-Spotify-API, Moment, DotEnv
-  Axios
-  Node-Spotify-API
-  Moment
-  DotEnv

 Clearly state the problem the app is trying to solve (i.e. what is it doing and why) Give a high-level overview of how the app is organized